Wolfgang Krege

-Wolfgang Krege (born 1 February 1939, Berlin; died 13 April 2005, Stuttgart) was a German author and translator.
+Wolfgang Krege (1 February 1939 in Berlin – 13 April 2005 in Stuttgart) was a German author and translator.

 Life and work

 Wolfgang Krege was born and raised in Berlin.
 In the early 1960s he began studying philosophy at the Free University of Berlin.
 Afterwards he worked as editor of lexica, as copywriter and editor for publishing houses.
 In the 1970s he started translating texts, initially focusing on non-fiction.